ADAP’s projects involve complex and interdependent issues such as:

-- Community-based and sustainable management of natural resources by local people
+- Community-based, sustainable management of natural resources by local populations

-- Inclusive governance of spaces and natural resources
+- Inclusive governance of land and natural resources

 - Conservation of ecosystems and biodiversity

 - Development of income-generating activities compatible with conservation

 - Research and education (conservation awareness and adult training)